FAA5.I Determining Benefits : 03 Expenses : D NA Utility Expenses and Allowances

 Gas or Propane

-Gas, propane, and propane tank rental utility expenses billed separate from or itemized with rent or mortgage payments, are allowable.
+Gas, propane, and propane tank rental utility expenses, which are billed separate from or itemized with rent or mortgage payments, are allowable.

 When gas or propane is used as a fuel to produce heat, the budgetary unit is eligible for SUA.